pomutree/external_links_in_new_window/README.markdown

-## Redmine Plugin: Open external links in new window
+## Redmine plugin: External links in new window

 ### About

 Make external & attachment links open in new browser windows.
-(Site-local links are still opened in the same Redmine window.)
+Redmine's own links are still opened in the same (application) window.

 No configuration, no DB dependency.